assume-framework/assume/docs/source/learning_algorithm.rst

  ======================================== ==========================================================================================================
   learning config item                    description
  ======================================== ==========================================================================================================
-  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neural net. continue_learning                       Whether to use pre-learned strategies and then continue learning. trained_policies_save_path              Where to store the newly trained rl strategies - only needed when learning_mode is set trained_policies_load_path              If pre-learned strategies should be used, where are they stored? - only needed when continue_learning
+  continue_learning                       Whether to use pre-learned strategies and then continue learning. trained_policies_save_path              Where to store the newly trained rl strategies - only needed when learning_mode is set trained_policies_load_path              If pre-learned strategies should be used, where are they stored? - only needed when continue_learning